Ejaz Ali (footballer)

 Ejaz Ali (born 5 November 1963), is a Pakistani former footballer who played as a midfielder.
 Ali is among the major players of the Pakistan national football team in the 1980s and 1990s, and was part of the national team which won gold at the 1989 South Asian Games.

 Early life

 Ali was born on 5 November 1963 in Lahore, in the Punjab province of Pakistan.
 He studied up to FA level, and started his football career with Bata Club of Lahore, where he impressed several coaches and scouts as a midfielder.

 Club career

 Ali subsequently represented National Football Championship departmental sides WAPDA, Pakistan Railways, Pakistan Steel and Pakistan Airlines, helping the latter win several titles.

+In 1991, he participated with PIA at the TAAN Cup tournament in Nepal, scoring a goal in a 1–2 defeat against Tiong Bahru CSC.

 International career

 Ali represented Pakistan youth in the Asian Youth Cup qualifiers in Dammam, Saudi Arabia, and later in Quetta in 1986.
 He represented Pakistan on senior level at the South Asian Games in 1985 held in Dhaka, and 1987 in Calcutta.
 Ali also participated in the 1986 Fajr International Tournament held in Iran, the 1986 Pakistan President's Gold Cup held in Karachi, and the 1986 Asian Games held in Seoul, South Korea, and the Quaid-e-Azam International Tournament in 1985, 1986 and 1987.
 In 1987, he featured at the 1988 Summer Olympics qualifiers against Nepal, and later at the 1988 AFC Asian Cup qualification.

 Ali was also a member of the historic team that won the gold medal in the 1989 South Asian Games in Islamabad, where he played as a starter.
 The next year, he featured in the 1990 Asian Games held in Beijing, China.